allegro/allegro.tech/_posts/2015-12-04-dc5-great-adventure.md

 ##The end

-In May and June we completed all the configurations and perform power, air-conditioning and other tests when DC5 was operational.
+In May and June we completed all the configurations and performed power, air-conditioning and other tests when DC5 was operational.
 Devices and software solutions were hardened.
 It was time to rest a bit, celebrate the success and prepare for closing the project.

 Naturally, there were things that did not go so smooth during the whole project.
 Some devices did not arrive on time, some were sent to